 Joint Inspection Team (JIT)

 Only staff with a ‘.gov.uk’ email address or those working in the social housing sector will be allowed access to KHub.
-If you are interested, please apply for access to the High Rise Residential Building Safety group
+If you are interested, please apply for access to the High Rise Residential Building Safety group.

 HHSRS worked examples

-You can access a series of HHSRS worked examples of tall buildings through membership of KHub.
+You can access a series of HHSRS worked examples of tall buildings through membership of the KHub.
 More will be added throughout the year.
-You should get at least weekly updates from KHub as they are added.
+You should get at least weekly updates from the KHub as they are added.

 Training courses

-The team provide three training courses currently:
+The team provide the following training courses currently:

 All JIT advice, inspections and training is free to public sector employees.